fbpx

 Why has inflation been rising?
 One reason is fuel prices, which have gone up since an excise cut six months ago.
 Other costs, such as rent and travel, also remain high.
 These factors are contributing to overall inflation.

 Inflation is also rising because of broader economic shifts.
 Global supply chain issues due to COVID-19 have increased the costs of goods.
 Some sectors also have labour shortages, which have pushed up wages.
-These factors are making the RBA consider an interest rate hike.
+These factors are making the RBA consider interest rate hikes.

 The Rate Hike's Impact on Borrowers and Homeowners